Nursing 'crisis': 208 nurses needed at Counties Manukau DHB

 Parr said Counties Manukau DHB was fully committed to safe staffing.
 The improvements were "really positive" but she aimed for 100 vacancies.

-A safe staffing tool called is to be fully rolled out at all DHBs by 2021 as part of the Safe Staffing Accord, an agreement between the NZ Nurses Organisation, DHBs and the Ministry of Health.
+A safe staffing tool called is to be fully rolled out at all DHBs by 2021 as part of the Safe Staffing Accord, an agreement between the NZ Nurses Organisation, DHBs and the Ministry of Health .
 The tool matches capacity to demand to ensure patients are safe and the organisation runs efficiently.

 Middlemore was still implementing the tool but obvious gaps already needed to be filled, Parr said.